mattgrantdev/mattgrantdev.github.io/README.md

 That's right, there's a tab dedicated to my Vinyl collection!
 It's pretty neat.
 You'll be able to see both what's in my current Vinyl collection, and what I have on my wantlist.
 This will be updated from time to time automatically, as I have configured a GitHub Action to pull data from Discogs, and interpret it in a reactive manner.

 ### My Spotify
 This tab will give you a small taste of my Spotify playlists.
-Spotify has been the tool I've used for my own personal musical immersion and discovery, and I will constantly be updating the playlists you'll find there, so feel free to check in now and then!
+Spotify is just one of the tools I've used for my own personal musical immersion and discovery, and I will periodically be updating the playlists you'll find there, so feel free to check in now and then!

 ### Gallery
 Here you will find photo galleries I have put together from the various places I have travelled in the past.
 I will be updating this from time to time as I travel around, which will be occurring quite a bit in the distant future once it is safe to do so (keeping COVID-19 in mind).